brandur/sorg/content/drafts/http-transactions.md

 HINT:  The transaction might succeed if retried.
 ```

+We're not going to look into how `SERIALIZABLE` works, but
+sufficed to say it may detect a number of different data
+races for us, and if it does it'll abort a transaction when
+it tries to commit.

+### Retrying an abort (#abort-retry)

-Even though this race should be relatively rare, we'd
+Even though in our example a race should be rare, we'd
 prefer to handle it correctly in our application code.
 This
 is possible by wrapping the request's core operations in a
 loop: